-Our management will have broad discretion in the application of the net proceeds of our initial public offering.
-We cannot specify with certainty the uses to which we will apply the net proceeds we will receive from our initial public offering and cannot assure you that our management will apply the net proceeds from our initial public offering in ways that improve our results of operations or increase the value of your investment.
+Our management will have broad discretion in the application of the net proceeds of our initial and follow-on public offerings.
+We cannot specify with certainty the uses to which we will apply the net proceeds we will receive from our initial and follow-on public offerings and cannot assure you that our management will apply the net proceeds from our initial and follow-on public offerings in ways that improve our results of operations or increase the value of your investment.
 The failure by our management to apply these funds in a manner that produces a positive rate of return could adversely affect our ability to continue to maintain and expand our business, which could cause our stock price to decline.